ShadowySupercode/gitcitadel/companyDocs/OperatingAgreement_v0.1_20240716.md

 ## Capital Provisions

 ### Capital Contributions by Members
 Members shall make the following contributions of cash, property or services as shown next to each member's name below.
-Unless otherwise noted, cash and property described below shall be paid or delivered to the LLC on or by 15.07.
+Unless otherwise noted, cash and property described below shall be paid or delivered to the LLC on or by 15.08.2024.
 The fair market values of items of property or services as agreed between the LLC and the contributing member are also shown below.
 The percentage interest in the LLC that each member shall receive in return for his or her capital contribution is also indicated for each member.

 ### Percentage Interest for Official Duties
 The company has 100% percentage interest possible.
 Officers receive 5% for each office fulfilled for at least 9 months of a particular calendar year.
-The remaining 75% is distributed below, with any remainder of percentage remaining in the company.
+The entire remaining 75% is distributed below.

 | *Name and Address* | *Contribution* | *% Interest* |
 | ----- | ----- | ----- |